raijuro/-WEBDEV-FINALS/README.md

 1.)Download and extract the ZIP file from the repository

-2.)Open the folder in VS Code -WEBDEV-FINALS-MAIN
+2.)Open the folder in VS Code "-WEBDEV-FINALS-MAIN"

 3.)Run a new terminal and run: